 Scripps was a strong advocate of literacy; in 1986, the Scripps Howard Foundation created an annual award in his name to honor literacy efforts by newspapers and broadcast stations.

-Howell Webb, Thompson and Vivian Webb’s second son, was the founding headmaster of Foothill Country Day School, a kindergarten to 8th grade independent school in Claremont.
-At Princeton, Webb was one of the first five students in that school’s divisional program in humanities, his degree was in English and humanities.
+Howell Webb, Thompson and Vivian Webb’s second son, was the founding headmaster of Foothill Country Day School, a kindergarten to eighth-grade independent school in Claremont.
+At Princeton, Webb was one of the first five students in that school’s divisional program in humanities; his degree was in English and humanities.

 He followed a long tradition of school makers, including his grandfather, Sawney, who founded the Webb School in Bell Buckle, Tennessee.

-Thomas Alden Chandler ’30 (1911-1996) was the founder of the Chandler School, an independent day school for kindergarten through grade 8, located in Pasadena, CA.
+Thomas Alden Chandler ’30 (1911-1996) was the founder of the Chandler School, an independent day school for kindergarten through eighth grade in Pasadena, California.

-With a four and one-half acre campus, the Chandler School today boasts 420 students in grades kindergarten through eight and an alumni population of 2,800.
-The school seeks to develop good character, self-reliance, and a commitment to community in students as a foundation for academic and personal success.
+With a 4.5-acre campus, the Chandler School today boasts 420 students in grades kindergarten through eight and an alumni population of 2,800.
+The school seeks to develop good character, self-reliance and a commitment to community in students as a foundation for academic and personal success.

 Alphonzo Bell Jr. ’34 was an eight-term United States Representative who represented Los Angeles’ influential Westside from 1960 to 1977.

-Alphonzo Bell Jr. ’34 was an eight-term United States Representative who represented Los Angeles’ influential Westside from 1960 to 1977.
 His father, Alphonzo Bell Sr., one of the primary developers of Los Angeles, was instrumental in founding the Bel-Air Bay Club and the Hacienda Country Club.
-Bell’s grandfather James George Bell, established Bell Station Ranch, now the site of the City of Bell, in the Santa Fe Springs area in 1875.
+Bell’s grandfather, James George Bell, established Bell Station Ranch, now the site of the City of Bell, in the Santa Fe Springs area in 1875.

 Thompson Webb once said, “The crowning achievement of a headmaster is his alumni.”
 Clifford Stanton Heinz, Jr. ’37 embodied this achievement – a shining example of leadership, a life of purpose and principle, and a warm and caring heart.